devKangMinHyeok/use-upbit-api/README.md

-const {socket, isConnected, socketData} = useWsTicker( targetMarketCode, // should be array
-  (options = {throttle_time: 400, debug: false}), // default option, can be modified.
+const {socket, isConnected, socketData} = useWsTicker( targetMarketCode, // should be array onError, // onError?: (error: Error) => void // optional, user for using ErrorBoundary (options = {throttle_time: 400, debug: false}), // default option, can be modified.
 );
 ```